Finding a counsellor

-To find a counsellor or psychologist who specialises in suicide loss and bereavement / grief, you may ask your doctor for a recommendation, search in the Yellow Pages or look online.
+To find a counsellor, psychologist or psychotherapist who specialises in suicide loss and bereavement / grief, you may ask your doctor for a recommendation, search in the Yellow Pages or look online.
 You can also ask others who have received good counselling for word of mouth recommendations.

 Online listings for counsellors include: